open-mmlab/mmtracking/README.md

   We decompose the video perception framework into different components and one can easily construct a customized method by combining different modules.

-- **Simpler, Faster and Stronger**
+- **Simple, Fast and Strong**

-  **Simpler**: MMTracking is built upon [MMDetection](https://github.com/open-mmlab/mmdetection) that we can capitalize any detector only through modifying the configs.
+  **Simple**: MMTracking interacts with other OpenMMLab projects.
+It is built upon [MMDetection](https://github.com/open-mmlab/mmdetection) that we can capitalize any detector only through modifying the configs.

-  **Faster**: All operations run on GPUs.
+  **Fast**: All operations run on GPUs.
 The training and inference speeds are faster than or comparable to other implementations.

-  **Stronger**: We reproduce state-of-the-art models and some of them even outperform the offical implementations.
+  **Stronge**: We reproduce state-of-the-art models and some of them even outperform the offical implementations.

 ## License